vandasari/pyode/README.md

 # pyode

 Python library to solve ordinary differential equations (ODEs).
 The first version is only for explicit ODEs.
 This library is still in progress.
-Next thing to do is unit test.

 ## Installation